Catalina gives MacOS a renewed identity

 For the people who love the Mac, that's a breath of fresh air -- even if they'll never be able to afford a Mac Pro or an Apple Pro Display XDR -- because it means that Apple is treating the Mac like a professional again.
 And, they hope that means the Macs they can afford, such as the MacBook Air, MacBook Pro, iMac and Mac Mini are going to get better and more productive, too.

-And that brings us to the new MacOS Catalina.
+And that brings us to the new MacOS Catalina, which is now available as a free download.
 Apple needed a pro-level software upgrade to go with the pro-level hardware it showed off in the spring.
 And yet, the most notable thing to happen to the Mac in recent years were the four uninspiring iPad apps that Apple ported to the Mac in 2018 -- Apple News, Stocks, Voice Memos and Home.
 None of them were very Mac-like, and they didn't give anyone much confidence that Apple was invested in the Mac.

 However, Catalina changes the narrative.
 It makes the Mac feels more "pro" again.
 It gives the impression that Apple has decided the future of MacOS isn't to make it more and more like iOS.
 Apple looks content to let MacOS be its own platform aimed at people who are laser-focused on getting important work done.
 And that's a win for people who rely on Macs every day to be productive and creative.